ppetrovtv/pine_script_docs/source/language/Lines_wrapping.rst

 Compiler fails with an error:
 ``Add to Chart operation failed, reason: line 3: syntax error at input 'end of line without line continuation'``.
-To make this pine work, simply remove the ``// a comment`` comment.
-This limitation is inconvenient...
-We hope it could be removed in future Pine releases.
+To make this code compile, simply remove the ``// a comment`` comment.